 • Site Visit

-If the institution is located in Georgia, the RS will complete a site visit (see the Site Visit Guidelines for details).
+If the institution is located in Georgia, the RS will complete a site visit (see the Download this pdf file.
+Site Visit Guidelines for details).

 • Provide Remaining Fees